kjs452/KennysOpenDSKY/README.md

 devices are simulated with *fake* data.
 The MP3 player only shows audio as a text line at the bottom of the window.
 The audio shows how many seconds remain in the audio clip.
 But no sound will play!
-The Real Time clock (RTC) is simulated but it uses the linux date and time to initialize itself.
+The Real Time clock (RTC) is simulated but it uses the Linux date and time to initialize itself.
 The real time clock can be set by the user to a different date/time in the simulator.

 Also emulated is the EEPROM storage and the real time clock 56 byte RAM area.